As the largest cryptocurrency exchange in the world by trading volume, Binance is well known.

-If you are having trouble establishing a connection with the Binance app, make sure you have a good Wi-Fi signal and you aren’t too far away from your router.
+If you are having trouble establishing a connection with the Binance app, make sure you have a good Wi-Fi signal, and that you aren’t too far away from your router.

 Resetting your router

 Sometimes that’s what it takes to fix a router that just refuses to work or provide a good signal, and it’s definitely worked for me more than once in the past!

 To reset your router you need to unplug both the power and phoneline cables from the back and leave it for 30 seconds.

 Is Binance down?

 If there is, that’s a good indicator that it’s not just you, and the servers are down for many users.
 The best thing to do is just wait a few minutes and try again.

-Clear cache & data
+Clear cache & data in Binance

-Otherwise, you will have to do it the good old way by going to your phone’s settings > apps > Binance > storage >clear cache/data.
-This should fix any slowdown or corruption issues with your Binance app not working.
+Otherwise, you will have to do it the good old way by opening your phone, and then going to Settings > Apps > Binance > Storage > Clear cache/data.

 Reinstall the app

-Uninstalling and reinstalling the Binance app will require you to relog and re-set your preferences, but once you do it, your app should be as good as new.
+Uninstalling and reinstalling the Binance app will require you to reset and add in your preferences again, but once you do it, your app should be as good as new.

-To uninstall Binance, simply long press it and then tap uninstall on the pop-up menu.
+To uninstall Binance, simply long press it and then tap un-install on the pop-up menu.